 How Link Building Helps Your Solar Company Grow

 One of the most important elements of any SEO strategy is working with a link building agency.
 When determining which sites to rank and how to rank them, Google and other search engines consider two big-picture categories of factors: those pertaining to relevance and those pertaining to authority.

 Relevance refers to whether your content is appropriate for the topics that web users are seeking.
 For example, if someone is searching for “how solar panels work” and you have a detailed article that explores the science of solar panels, your work will be considered highly relevant.

 Relevance alone isn’t enough.
 Google also wants to prioritize content that’s trustworthy, so it employs a system for measuring the relative “authority” of each domain, and each page on those domains.
-This is largely based on a system known as PageRank, wherein Google evaluates the number of links pointing to a location and the quality of those links.
+This is where Google evaluates the number of links pointing to a location and the quality of those links.
 Basically, the more links you have pointing to your domain and the more reputable those links are, the higher your authority will grow—and the higher you’ll rank in SERPs.

 Link building is the process of earning and placing these links, so you can take charge of your own perceived trustworthiness.
 There are three main benefits to this strategy:

 - Authority.
 Earning more links will increase the authority of your entire domain, as well as the page-level authority of your individual pages.
 This will make it much easier for your content to rank highly in search results.

 - Brand visibility.
 Getting a link to your site featured on a high-profile publisher can increase your brand visibility (and your reputation) as well.